What is the role of your ECS?

 How are does our endocannabinoid system produce them?

-Our bodies produce these compounds in our endocannabinoid system, an equivalent to the beneficial compounds found in cannabis like CBD or THC, except they’re anandamide and 2-AG when produced naturally.
+Our bodies produce these compounds in our ECS, an equivalent to the beneficial compounds found in cannabis like CBD or THC, except they’re anandamide and 2-AG when produced naturally.

 Our bodies create these molecules with the help of fatty acids – especially Omega 3 fatty acids.
 In fact, recent scientific studies have discovered a link between diets low in Omega 3 fatty acids and mood changes, based on compromised endocannabinoid system production and regulation.